 With car crashes being among the leading cause of death for children under the age of 13, you should take the necessary precautions to keep your child safe when driving with them.
 Here are a few tips to follow:

 - Have the Right Car Seat: There are three main types of car seats for children.
-These are: rear facing, forward facing, and booster seats.
-The type of seat you use for your children depend on the child’s age, height and weight.
-Parents and caregivers should make sure they are using the right car seat for their child to help keep them safe.
+These are rear-facing, forward-facing, and booster seats.
+The type of seat you use for your children depends on the child’s age, height and weight.
+Parents and caregivers should make sure they are using the right car seat for their children to help keep them safe.
 There are many studies that prove the right car seat can help keep children safe, even in serious accidents.

 - Install Car Seats and Buckle Up Correctly: With the different car seat and booster seat options, they must be correctly installed for maximum safety.
 Once you decide on the correct seat, make sure you follow the instructions for installation.
 Life is very busy, but during Child Passenger Safety Week, you can visit a car seat check in your community to confirm that your child’s car seat is properly installed.

 - Don’t Forget to Register Your Car Seat: When you purchase a car seat or booster seat for your child, do not forget to register it with the manufacturer.
 Registering your car seat will allow you to receive important updates, including any defects discovered and safety recalls for your car seat.
 This way, you can make sure there are no problems or safety concerns with the car seat you purchased for your child.